Accessibility

 You can see more information and our latest menus on our website.

 The outdoor seating area for the cafe at the front of the building.
+Flat ground and easily movable chairs for wheelchair table access.

 Counter height to order food and drinks is 1.15m and the top of food and drinks cabinet is 1.2m

 Our gift shop has shelves on the walls displaying local art, crafts and wildlife related gifts.
 There is a large table in the middle with a huge range of wildlife and nature books.
+Our friendly team at the front desk closeby will be happy to help you look at anything if you need a hand with anything on the higher shelves.

 Wildlife Wonders gift shop view from the front entrance.